Henry Paget, 1st Earl of Uxbridge (first creation): Personal life

 Lady Uxbridge died suddenly on 3 November 1734, and was buried at West Drayton on 9 November.
-On 7 June 1739 Lord Uxbridge remarried Elizabeth Bagot (b.
+On 7 June 1739, Lord Uxbridge remarried Elizabeth Bagot (b.
 1674).
 She was a member of another Staffordshire county family, the daughter of the late Sir Walter Bagot, 3rd Baronet (to whose Parliamentary seat Uxbridge had succeeded in 1695).
 He was seventy-six and she was sixty-nine.

 The Earl of Uxbridge died at West Drayton on 30 August 1743, aged eighty.
-As his son Thomas, Lord Paget had predeceased him, on 4 February 1742, he was succeeded in his titles by his grandson Henry, who became the 2nd Earl.
+As his son Thomas, Lord Paget had predeceased him the previous year, he was succeeded in his titles by his grandson Henry, who became the 2nd Earl.
 His widow Lady Uxbridge died on 2 September 1749.